UNT John S Gossett Memorial High School Tournament

 - No RVI's

-Reasonability is about your counter-interp not your aff, people need to relearn how to go for this because it's a lost art in the age of endless theory shells
+Reasonability is about your counter-interp, not your aff.
+People need to relearn how to go for this because it's a lost art in the age of endless theory debates.

-Slow down for me a bit in these debates, I can flow pretty well but T is monster in terms of how many warrants/separate arguments you're spewing out so give me typing time please
+Slow down a bit in these debates, I consider myself a decent flow but T is a monster in terms of the constant short arguments that arise in these debates so please give me typing time.

-You need to read voters, some standards are impacts on their own (precision comes to mind) but outside of that I have trouble understanding why limits is an independent impact sans some external argument about why making debate harder is bad
+You should probably make a larger impact argument about why topicality matters "voters" if you will.
+Some standards are impacts on their own (precision mainly) but outside of that I have trouble understanding why limits explosion is bad sans some external argument about why making debate harder is bad.

-Weigh your internal links please and thank you
+Weigh internal links to similar pieces of offense, please and thank you.

-I judge this type of debate a lot, and probably more than most judges.
-So you'll most likely be fine in these debates in front of me, I just ask that you don't blitz through analytics and make good indepth weighing arguments regarding your internal links to the standards you're going for.
-I find that a well explained abuse story (whether that be potential or in-round) makes me be conceputally more persuaded by the impacts you go for
+I have judged numerous theory debates, more than the average judge for sure, and certainly more than I would care to admit.
+You'll most likely be fine in these debates in front of me, I ask that you don't blitz through analytics and would prefer you make good in-depth weighing arguments regarding your internal links to your offense.
+I find that a well-explained abuse story (whether that be potential or in-round) makes me conceptually more persuaded by your impact arguments.

 Sure, go for whatever shell you want, I'll flow it barring these exceptions:

-- Shells about the appearance and clothing of another debaters
+- Shells abiut the appearance and clothing of anoher debater.

 - Disclosure in the case in which a debater has said they can't disclose certain positions for safety reasons, please don't do this